Image - Silkpunk Victoria banner

 This approach which favors "narrative" over "rules-crunching" will be apparent throughout all aspects of the Silkpunk Victoria campaign.
 Descriptions of player characters (and non-player characters) won't typically include statistics for characteristics or skill levels.
 There will be no detailed statistics for craft and vehicle capabilities, for firearms and equipment, for encountered creatures.

-Nevertheless, some elements of the Silkpunk Victoria campaign will, from time to time, be informed by rules from the Classic Traveller science-fiction role-playing game and "Old-School Revival" / "Open Source Rules" (OSR) rules such as Cepheus Engine and Cepheus Deluxe inspired by Traveller.
+Nevertheless, some elements of the Silkpunk Victoria campaign will, from time to time, be informed by rules and concepts from the Space: 1889 steampunk role-playing game, from the Classic Traveller science-fiction role-playing game, and from "Old-School Revival" / "Open Source Rules" (OSR) role-playing game systems inspired by Traveller, such as Cepheus Engine and Cepheus Deluxe.

 Back to top